boxboat/training-labs/labs-10.md

 ## Create Swarm Workers

 The "init" command above will about a command to run on other nodes to join them to the swarm.
-You can create two additional nodes and join them now.
+You can create two additional nodes using the "+ Add New Instance" button in the play-with-docker interface (use alt-enter to exit full screen if you've done that) and join them now.
 If you lose your join token, you can show it again with:

 ```
 docker swarm join-token worker